 Advanced pressure mapping shows that quality split saddles distribute weight more evenly across the sit bones.
 Recent studies found riders on adjustable split saddles experienced 35% lower peak pressure compared to traditional designs.

-This more even distribution means less concentrated pressure, reducing "hot spots" that can force you to shift position constantly during longer rides.
+That means less concentrated pressure and fewer "hot spots" that force you to shift position constantly on longer rides.

 Enhanced Pelvic Movement

-Perhaps most significant from a performance perspective, split saddles can enhance your natural pelvic movement during pedaling.
-Your pelvis normally rotates slightly with each pedal stroke-a movement that traditional saddles can restrict.
+Perhaps most significant for performance: split saddles can enhance your natural pelvic movement during pedaling.
+Your pelvis normally rotates slightly with each pedal stroke—a movement traditional saddles can restrict.

 Phil Burt, former Head of Physiotherapy at British Cycling, notes: "Some split saddle designs allow the pelvis to move more naturally through the pedal stroke.
 This can potentially improve power output by engaging the gluteal muscles more effectively."